 No exceptions, no drafts, no extensions.

-Subject to 2 negative points and $100/day late fee.
+Subject to $100/day late fee.

 If a “corrected” cost cert comes in after the deadline, still subject to negative points and $100/day from deadline until “corrected” cert received.
 Corrected means a whole new Cost Certification.
 If responding to OHFA’s question(s), it is not considered “corrected” for this purpose.